 About Us

-The Patient Navigator Training Collaborative provides national leadership for the development, education, standardization and sustainability of the growing patient navigation workforce.
+The Patient Navigation and Community Health Worker Training Program provides national leadership for the development, education, standardization and sustainability of the growing patient navigation workforce.

 Patient navigators across various healthcare settings must possess specific knowledge and skills.
 Imparting the knowledge and building skills are the foci of the Patient Navigator Training Collaborative.
 The program offers a full range of patient navigation curricula.
 We offer different levels of courses for new and experienced patient navigators and supervisors.
 Course formats include face-to-face, online, eLearning courses, and special-topic webinars.
 See a list of Courses.
 See a current Course Schedule.